openbot-tech/core/README.md

 if `PAPER_TRADE` is set to `true` then the bot will run against a socket connection but not submit any orders to the exchange.

-To choose an strategy, you can in the config file set the
+To choose a strategy, you can in the config file set the

 ```
 export const STRATEGY = 'BBANDS-RSI'